What is MIPS?

 3. Improvement Activities (IA)

-This category shows CMS, activities you’ve undertaken to improve your care processes, patient engagement, and increase access to your care.
-This is a new category added in 2017.
+This category shows CMS activities you’ve undertaken to improve your care processes, patient engagement, and increase access to your care.

 Most participants will attest to completing up to 4 activities during the course of a calendar year.
 Depending on your practice type, you may be eligible for full credit for this category automatically.